Wednesday, October 16, 2024

 But wait... the Defender story doesn't end there.
 Land Rover re-designed a brand new Defender starting from scratch, retaining some of the iconic styling of the original.
 It.
 Looks.
 Awesome.
 If you're not into Defenders, you probably won't notice all of the little things that they've "kept" from the original design, but they're there.
 But that's where the similarities end, as this isn't an old, clunky 120 hp Land Rover.
 No, this one comes equipped with a turbo-charged inline-6 cylinder engine, supplemented by an electric supercharger, producing 395 hp, and 406 lb-ft of torque!
 Are you thinking, yeah but old must be better than new?
 Think again!
 This video shows a head-to-head between the last production model 110 vs. a new Defender 110; you'll see that in each case, new is better than the old.
 It's been winning all sort of awards, including MotorTrend's SUV of the year

 Kitted out with all of the modern tech amenities and more, there's very little else you might want in a Defender.
 The one I got is called a First Edition, named because, well, it's the first model of this new Defender line.
 It's got a few more bells and whistles than I really wanted (e.g. refrigerated console, 3rd row seating and 22" rims), but the local LR dealer had a used one in Indus Silver (pictured in the Frankfurt Car Show above) that I really liked.
-While 22" wheels wouldn't have been my first choice, the previous owner had replaced the factory tires after they wore down with some great Pirelli alternatives; I'll probably never have to replace them in my time.
+While 22" wheels wouldn't have been my first choice, there’s a fantastic 4-season tire called the BF Goodrich Trail Terrain TA, which come in the right size for this wheel, and not the 20” ones.
 Will I be putting the new Defender through the same type of 4x4 tests that I did with my Discos?
 Time will tell, but for now, just try wiping the smile off on my face.

 Saturday, May 25, 2024